Glossary of Terms

 Educational Opportunity Program: The Educational Opportunity Program (EOP) is designed to improve access and retention of historically low-income and educationally disadvantaged students.
-The program provides admission and academic assistance to EOP eligible undergraduate students.
+The program provides admission and academic assistance to EOP-eligible undergraduate students.
 In many cases, the program offers financial assistance to eligible students.
-Support services include: academic advising, tutoring, developmental workshops, study skills courses and a Summer Bridge Program, which is a comprehensive transitional program designed to assist incoming freshmen prepare for the rigors of university work.
+Support services include academic advising, tutoring, developmental workshops, study skills courses, and a Summer Bridge Program, which is a comprehensive transitional program designed to assist incoming freshmen in preparing for the rigors of university work.

 ETS: An abbreviation for the Educational Testing Service, an organization utilized by the College Board to write and administer its tests (SAT and Subject Tests).

-FAFSA: Free Application for Federal Student Aid (see more in the Financial Aid section).
+FAFSA: Free Application for Federal Student Aid - the form required by most colleges in order to offer students help in paying for college (see more in the Financial Aid section).

-General Education Requirements: Also called G.E., breadth, distribution, or core curriculum requirements, they are courses required by all candidates for the bachelor degree at a college.
+General Education Requirements: Also called G.E., breadth, distribution, or core curriculum requirements, they are courses required by all candidates for the bachelor's degree at a college.

-Graduate School: Usually part of a university, graduate school is an institution for students who have already earned the bachelor degree.
+Graduate School: Usually part of a university, graduate school is an institution for students who have already earned a bachelor's degree.